-Doctors often use some type of diagnostic imaging for getting a better look at the bodies of their patients.
+Doctors use some type of diagnostic imaging to get a better look at the bodies of their patients.

 These tests help doctors to make an accurate diagnosis and choose the proper treatment for their patients.
 CT Scan and Ultrasound are some of them.